Khalid-Moukhtar/About-me/README.md

 - **Product Management:** Experienced in driving product vision, strategy, and roadmap development for SaaS and tech industries.
 - **B2B Sales & Marketing:** Skilled in user acquisition, market research, and customer engagement.
 - **Stakeholder Engagement:** Proven ability to collaborate with cross-functional teams and manage stakeholder expectations.
-- **Creative Writing:** Authored a movie script currently in negotiation for production in Egypt, demonstrating strong storytelling, research and negotiation skills.
+- **Creative Writing:** ✍️ Authored a movie script currently in negotiation for production in Egypt, demonstrating strong storytelling, research, and negotiation skills.
 - **Agile Methodologies:** Proficient in agile practices and project management to deliver high-quality solutions.
-- **Data Analysis & User Research:** Adept at gathering insights to inform product decisions and improve user experience.
+- **Data Analysis & User Research:** 🔍 Adept at gathering insights to inform product decisions and improve user experience.
+- **Design Skills:** 🎨 Skilled in creating lo-fi sketches and mock-ups to visualize concepts and ideas.

+---

+## 🛠 Tools & Technologies

+- **Google Suite:** Docs, Sheets, and Slides for efficient collaboration.
+- **Design Tools:** Figma and Miro for creating intuitive designs and wireframes.
+- **Productivity Tools:** Trello and Jira for agile project management.
+- **Analytics Tools:** Clarity and Mixpanel for data analysis.
+- **CRM Tools:** FreshSales CRM and QuickBooks for managing customer relationships.

 ---